decaporg/decap-cms/website/content/blog/implementing-a-jekyll-cms-in-3-days.md

  └ config.yml
 ```

-The [Netlify CMS Docs](https://www.netlifycms.org/docs/add-to-your-site/) explain this better than we can:
+The [Decap CMS Docs](https://www.netlifycms.org/docs/add-to-your-site/) explain this better than we can:

-> The first file, `admin/index.html`, is the entry point for the Netlify CMS admin interface.
+> The first file, `admin/index.html`, is the entry point for the Decap CMS admin interface.
 This means that users navigate to `yoursite.com/admin/` to access it.
-On the code side, it's a basic HTML starter page that loads the Netlify CMS JavaScript file.
+On the code side, it's a basic HTML starter page that loads the Decap CMS JavaScript file.
 In this example, we pull the file from a public CDN:

 <figure>
   <figcaption>admin/index.html</figcaption>